In order to graduate from Auldern Academy, a student must earn 24 credits as follows:

 - 4 in English

-- 3 in Math (Algebra 1, Geometry, & 1 of two additional offerings (4 Math credits are required by some major universities.)
+- 4 in Math – Algebra 1, Geometry, Algebra II, and either Precalculus or Applied Math (4 Math credits are required by some major universities.)

 - 2 in the same Foreign Language (recommended)